 We try to keep our GP appointments for patients with more serious health problems, or for conditions only GPs can deal with.
-Before you book an appointment to see a doctor, please consider whether an appointment with a Practice Nurse as they too can help with a wide range of medical problems.
+Before you book an appointment to see a doctor, please consider whether an appointment with another clinician can help as they also deal with a wide range of medical problems.

-Our Receptionists can help you decide which is the right person for you to see.
+Our Receptionists will help you decide which is the right person for you to see.

 If you have a cough, cold, headache or other minor ailment try treating yourself at home first.
 Please remember that self-care for common conditions can help free up our GPs time, making it easier to get an appointment for when you need it most.

 Click here for more information on minor illnesses.

 Your local Pharmacist can help too, they are highly trained professionals and can give you confidential health advice for a range of common illnesses.

 Your Pharmacists can also help you decide if you need to see a Doctor or Practice Nurse.